mateuszniechwiej/Ms-1-LP/README.md

   1. Navigation bar
    * In desktop view:
-     * Tested menu links: Home(underlined to inform user on which currently page he is),About,Contact,Locations,Gallery and Menu  :white_check_mark:
+     * Tested menu links: Home(underlined to inform the user on which currently page he is), About, Contact, Locations, Gallery and Menu  :white_check_mark:
      * social media links:
        * locations(to open google maps in new tab with all 3 places) :white_check_mark:
-       * facebook and instagram :white_check_mark:
+       * Facebook and Instagram :white_check_mark:
   * In mobile and tablet view:
-     * Tested menu links: about,contact,locations,gallery and menu  :white_check_mark:
+     * Tested menu links: About, Contact, Locations, Gallery and Menu  :white_check_mark:
-     * Navbar-toggler button funcionality :white_check_mark:
+     * Navbar-toggler button functionality :white_check_mark:
   2. Image Carousel:
   * In desktop and tablet view :
     * Image view :white_check_mark: